usagov/usagov-2021/cypress/README.md

 ### Set Up

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running follow the steps found in the main README of [usa.gov](https://github.com/usagov/usagov-2021)

-1. If you haven't already, open up your IDE/terminal and start your local dev server.
+1. Make sure that you're in your root directory of your local repo.
+If you haven't already, open up your IDE/terminal and start your local dev server.
     ```
     bin/init
     docker compose up
     ```

-2. Open another terminal window, navigate to the **root directory**, and run the following command to open Cypress:
+2. Open another terminal window, again, make sure you've navigated to the **root directory**.
+Then, run the commands linked to downloading.
+This will install Cypress locally as a dev dependency for your project.:
     ```
+    npm install cypress --save-dev
+    ```

+3. To install the dev dependencies, run the following commands in the same terminal window:
+    ```
+    npm i -D cypress-image-diff-js
+    npm install --save-dev cypress-axe
+    npm install --save-dev cypress axe-core
+    npm install cypress-real-events
+    ```

+4. Next, run the following command to open Cypress:
+    ```
     npx cypress open
     ```
     A window from the Cypress desktop app should pop up prompting you to choose from 2 testing types.

-3. Select E2E Testing.
+4. Select E2E Testing.
 Then select the browser you would like to test from.
 That's it, you're ready to start testing!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>